 While hysterectomy is not as common a procedure as it once was, there are still circumstances where this approach offers the best treatment path.
-Lynette W. Tsai, MD, and Monique Leung, MD, of Oahu OB/GYN in Honolulu and Kapolei, Hawaii, offer the latest hysterectomy tools and techniques to achieve excellent outcomes.
+Lynette W. Tsai, MD of Oahu OB/GYN in Honolulu and Kapolei, Hawaii, offer the latest hysterectomy tools and techniques to achieve excellent outcomes.
 If you have questions or concerns about this women’s health procedure, call or schedule an appointment online today.

 Hysterectomy is a surgical procedure to remove a woman’s uterus.
 There are several types of hysterectomy, each of which serves a distinct set of needs.
 The options include:

 This procedure removes your entire uterus and your cervix.

 This procedure removes only the upper portion of your uterus but leaves your cervix in place.